 Regenerative Agriculture Improves Carbon Sequestration

-By prioritizing the health of the soil and the holistic systems of the natural world, regenerative agriculture has the potential not only to reduce carbon emissions, but to reverse them.
+By prioritizing the health of the soil and the holistic systems of the natural world, regenerative agriculture has the potential to improve farm productivity and reduce costs—better efficiency all around

 Carbon sequestration in soils is a function of photosynthesis.
-Soils have a diverse ecosystem where organisms such as bacteria or fungi play a major role in carbon sequestration, however, when the soil is continually disturbed through tillage, the microorganisms are impacted and their efficiency is impacted.
+Soils have a diverse ecosystem where organisms such as bacteria or fungi play a major role in carbon sequestration, however, when the soil is continually disturbed through tillage, there is a negative impact on microorganisms and their efficiency.

 Regenerative agriculture continually protects, replenishes, and improves the soil in which crops are grown.
 Some of the regenerative practices that improve carbon sequestration are: